cloudmesh/classes/docs/source/lesson/iot/hardware.md

 ## ESP8266 Robot Car Kit

 The ESP8266 has many variants.
 Some of which are difficult to interface with.
 However, this does not apply for the ESP8266 NodeMCU.
 This board is originally flashed with *Lua*, however it can easily be reflashed with MicroPython.
 In addition it is often offered as part of a platform to develop a robot car.
 There are argubly better kits available, but the proice of $24 for the entire kit is hard to beat.
 Unfortunately the version of python, as well as the limited memory make the esp8266 not a full fledged platform for python programming and you will quickly see its limitations.
-Interfacing with it, however, as an IoT device will gain you a lot of insides.
+Interfacing with it, however, as an IoT device will gain you a lot of insights.

 *Configuration:*